dilshan-49/Robogames-Final/Readme.md

 ## Features

-- **Color Detection**: The robot identifies boxes and targets based on their colors using YOLOv8 and HSV/RGB color classification.
+- **Color Detection**: The robot identifies boxes and targets based on their colors using YOLOv8 and HSV color classification.
 - **Autonomous Navigation**: The robot moves towards the detected boxes and targets, adjusting its position based on pixel distance.
 - **Box Placement**: The robot places the boxes in their respective target locations.
 - **Sequence Handling**: The robot processes boxes in a predefined sequence of colors.